I know it’s not a sound way to start a blog post, but let’s just dive right in. What is performance marketing?

 - Performance marketing platforms

 - Finally, the performance marketing trends

-Basically, once you have paid for buying media, all you can do is sit back and wait for the result.
-Plus, this format of media buying is mostly for a larger duration to be effective–a week, a month, or just for a season.
+Basically, once you have paid for the media, all you can do is sit back and wait for the result.
+Plus, this format of media buying is mostly for a longer duration to be effective—a week, a month, or just for a season.

-Performance marketing allows you to pay for every user action as they happen.
-Basically, you can control your ad spend.
+Performance marketing allows you to pay for every user action as it happens.
+Basically, you can control your ad spending.